 Doctors often don’t diagnose atherosclerosis until a person complains of chest pain.
 At this point, the doctor may conduct tests to evaluate your risk for heart disease.
 These tests include:

 - Cardiac catheterization: Here, your doctor inserts a small flexible tube (catheter) into an artery, typically in the groin, arm, or neck and guides it through to the heart.
-They then inject dye in order to watch which way it flows.
+They then inject dye to watch which way it flows.
 This helps your medical team find and measure any blockages in your heart.
-Sometimes they can even open up any blockages by expanding a small balloon to push plaque against the artery wall (angioplasty) or placing a tiny metal tube, or “stent,” to keep the blood vessel open.
+Sometimes, they can even open up any blockages by expanding a small balloon to push plaque against the artery wall (angioplasty) or placing a tiny metal tube, or “stent,” to keep the blood vessel open.

 - Carotid ultrasound: This test uses ultrasound waves to provide pictures of blood flow in the arteries of the neck.
 Because atherosclerosis affects arteries in general, detecting blockages in the neck arteries suggests that it is highly likely that blockages are present in other parts of the circulatory system (including the coronary arteries).

-What Is the Treatment for Atherosclerosis?
+What Is the Treatment of Atherosclerosis?

 Treating high blood pressure can offer dramatic protection against atherosclerosis.
 Much of the decline in the death rate from heart attacks and strokes is due to improved treatment of high blood pressure over the past 50 years.

 Exercise and a low-salt diet that is high in fruits, vegetables, and whole grains will reduce blood pressure by a moderate amount.
 Keeping a healthy weight can also help.
-(Ask your doctor about the right weight for you).
+(Ask your doctor about the right weight for you.)